ATS Keywords: How to Find and Use Them Correctly

 Keyword Stuffing

-Overloading resumes with keywords triggers spam detection and creates poor reading experiences.
+Overloading resumes with keywords triggers spam detection.
 Signs of keyword stuffing:

 • Same term appearing in every bullet point